Jesus, Proof of God’s Love (Luke 20:9-19; 1 John 4:9-10)

 If you have a Bible with you, please open it to Luke 20.

-We’ve been going behind the scenes this Christmas.
-The Christmas story is astounding, but I find that I’m so familiar with it that it’s easy to lose the wonder of what really happened.
-That’s why this year, we’ve been going behind the scenes.
-We’ve been looking at the rest of the story.
+We've been going behind the scenes this Christmas.
+The Christmas story is amazing, but I'm so familiar with it that it's easy to overlook its true wonder.
+That's why this year, we've been going behind the scenes.
+We've been looking at the rest of the story.

 If you were here two weeks ago, we looked at the fact that Jesus came at just the right time.
-Conditions were perfect; God said, “It’s time.”
+The conditions were ideal, and then God declared, "The moment has arrived."
 Last week, we looked at the generosity of Jesus in coming to earth.
 He was rich – we looked at how rich – yet for our sakes, he became poor.

 Today we're going to look at another story behind the story.
 It's not usually one that we think of at Christmas, but it does capture the big picture behind why Jesus came to earth.
 It also warns us of the greatest danger that we face as we approach Christmas.

 Let me give you some background to the story.
-It was the last week of Jesus’ earthly life.
+It was the final week of Jesus' time on Earth.
 Jesus knew that his death was imminent.
 He was constantly clashing with the religious leaders of the day.
-Right before he told this story, the religious leaders questioned Jesus’ authority.
-They asked him, “”By whose authority did you drive out the merchants from the Temple?
-Who gave you such authority?”
+Right before he told this story, the religious leaders questioned Jesus' authority.
+They asked him, "By whose authority did you drive out the merchants from the Temple?
+Who gave you such authority?"
 (Luke 20:2).
 They were challenging his ministry.

 Jesus responded, and then told the story we're about to read.
 Jesus told a lot of parables and stories.
 This one is almost allegorical.
 It answers their objections, but it also gives us the reason he came to earth.
 The story was so direct, that everyone seemed to understand what it meant right away.
 We don't usually think of it in terms of Christmas, but it's easy to see how it relates.
 Let's try to unpack it and see how it applies to Christmas.

-Verse 9 says, “Now Jesus turned to the people again and told them this story: ‘A man planted a vineyard, leased it out to tenant farmers, and moved to another country to live for several years.'”
+Verse 9 says, "Now Jesus turned to the people again and told them this story: 'A man planted a vineyard, leased it out to tenant farmers, and moved to another country to live for several years.'"
 The whole act of planting a vineyard was an act of faith for the landowner.
-It used untried soil, and involved great expense.
-You had to build a winepress and a watchtower.
+It used untested soil and was expensive.
+You had to build a wine press and a watchtower.
 It would take four years of cultivation before the vines began to bear grapes.
 It was definitely a long-term venture.

 The landowner would support the farmers, buy manure and supplies, hoping that in the fifth year he might turn a profit.
 While the vineyard was being cultivated, the man would probably not be in close contact.
 In this case, he disappeared for a few years.
 Let's see what happens after that period is over.